warrengalyen/iconwriter/README.md

 }
 ```

-Note that different `IconOption` do not need to share the same rasampling options (namely the `filter` and `crop` fields) and can even share a common `source` field.
+Note that different `IconOptions` instances do not need to share the same rasampling options (namely the `filter` and `crop` fields) and can even share a common `source` field.

-However, different entries cannot share a common `Size` in there `sizes` field.
+However, different entries cannot share a common `Size` in their `sizes` fields.
 For example, the following program will panic at second call of `icon.add_entry()`:

 ```rust
 use iconwriter::prelude::*;